Credit: @thefarmersmuseum on Instagram

 Credit: Sullivan Catskills

 Amid the banks of the Delaware River and in the foothills of the Catskill Mountains sits the enchanting town of Callicoon.
-Treat yourself to an interactive Halloween getaway at the stunning Villa Roma Resort, which is hosting a thrilling Hocus Pocus-themed Murder Mystery Weekend (October 28-30).
-Don your best disguise to avoid the wrath of the Sanderson sisters who reawaken to discover their spellbook missing and will do whatever they have to in order to get it back.
-You’ll enjoy a welcoming cocktail party plus dinners and breakfast with the five-act mystery being solved Sunday morning.
+Treat yourself to an interactive Halloween getaway at the stunning Villa Roma Resort, which is hosting a thrilling Sopranos-themed Murder Mystery Weekend (October 27-29).
 Fancy a bit of shopping?
 The Callicoon Farmers’ Market is always hopping on Sundays.
 Litt Home & Book can provide a spellbinding experience with vintage goods, while Wool Worth is stocked with knitting supplies and offers classes on the subject.
 In the mood for dinner and a movie?
-Grab a burger or some crispy wings at Rafter’s Tavern or some New York-style pizza at Peppino’s before heading over to the charming and historic Callicoon Theater (pictured), which kicks off the fall season with the electrifying new David Bowie documentary.
+Grab a burger or some crispy wings at Rafter’s Tavern or some New York-style pizza at Peppino’s before heading over to the charming and historic Callicoon Theater (pictured).

 Narrowsburg